jeremyheiler/rejoice/README.md

 java -jar target/rejoice-{version}.jar repl
 ```

-As with the `eval` command, `repl` supports the `--mode` option to select either the `rejoice` (default) or `joy` runtime.
+As with the `eval` command, `repl` supports the `--load` option to load a module from a file.

 ```
-java -jar target/rejoice-{version}.jar repl --mode joy
+java -jar target/rejoice-{version}.jar repl --load foo.rejoice
 ```

 Another option is `--eval`, which will execute the provided program immediately after starting the REPL.

-The following program will be executed with the `joy` runtime and leave `0` on the stack.
+The following program will load the `foo` module execute the `bar` function from that module.

 ```
-java -jar target/rejoice-{version}.jar repl --mode joy --eval '1 pred'
+java -jar target/rejoice-{version}.jar repl --load foo.rejoice --eval 'foo/bar'
 ```

 ## Help